pic

 end

-Due to the lazy nature of function definitions, these code snippets simply describe a set of operations without performing any computation.
-It's only when we add lines like job_A(2) and job_B(1) that the operations are sent for computation.
+Due to the lazy nature of function definitions, these code snippets merely create a blueprint for a set of operations.
+This implies that no computation is performed.
+It's only when we call these functions by lines like job_A(2) and job_B(1) that the operations are sent for execution.

-To lay bare the internal steps Julia follows to compute them, let's use a lower-level approach by defining job_A(2) and job_B(1) as tasks.
-As shown below, tasks aren't mere abstractions to organize our discussion, but are actual constructs in Julia's codebase.
+To lay bare the internal steps Julia follows for computation, let's adopt a lower-level approach where the function calls job_A(2) and job_B(1) are defined as tasks.
+As shown below, tasks aren't abstractions to organize our discussion, but actual constructs in Julia's codebase.

 A = @task job_A(2) # A's task takes 2 seconds